Mother Nature Is Speaking by Conservation International, 2014 (1:58).

 NWNL Comment: “When we ignore Nature’s value, Nature loses and we lose.”
 How do we calculate the value of nature so we, our children and nature may all prosper?
 Costs analyses are being developed by the Natural Capital Project.

 Biodiversity 2010 by the International League of Conservation Photographers, 2010 (3:22).

 Description by ILCP: With sincere thanks to all of the iLCP photographers involved, the iLCP produced a multimedia piece for the GEF (Global Environment Facility) as their celebration of the year of Biodiversity, 2010.
 The GEF premiered the piece on Capitol Hill.

 This multimedia piece was part of the GEF (Global Environment Facility) celebration of the Year of Biodiversity, 2010.
 Our planet’s biodiversity is represented by amazing images of flora, fauna and ecosystems and indigenous cultures living within nature.
 The piece warns that poverty, habitat loss, inequality and extinction is fraying the fabric of these inter-relationships.
 Every species in this video is part of a watershed and plays a role in protecting and developing our freshwater resource.
 Biodiversity is critical to maintaining the health of our watersheds!

 LIFE: A Journey through Time by Frans Lanting.
-(Click “Start the Journey” on the home page, then “view the slideshow”.)
+(Click “Take an interactive journey through time” to view the slideshow.)

 NWNL Comment: Exquisite photography speaks of the evolution of life on earth and the unparalleled values of its natural resources and biodiversity.
 Don’t miss this.